Updated: 15th December 2016

 Whilst it can be said that SEM encompasses all kinds of digital marketing, it’s more commonly thought of in a narrower niche, to describe paid models.

 - Email marketing: remains a very effective tool, despite claims that it isn’t as important as social these days.
-Modern email marketing is just beginning to evolve so that it can be linked to a database in order to personalize it, so that individual groups of customers can be sent mail based on previous purchases and interests.
+Modern email marketing is just beginning to evolve so that it can be linked to a database in order to personalise it, so that individual groups of customers can be sent mail based on previous purchases and interests.

 - Content marketing: is a technique where content is produced and distributed with the intention of providing relevant, interesting content to attract and engage a particular audience that a business is targeting.
 The creation of useful content is a way of developing communication with the customer in order to drive engagement and customer action.
 Content can mean anything from blogs to videos and whitepapers tend to work well using content marketing techniques too.
 The goal is to win customer loyalty and retain it.
 Beyond this, it is important to consistently monitor and analyse the results from your efforts.
 Using this data-driven marketing approach to your content marketing will ensure you achieve the best results possible.